Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: A universal feature map for sequences of arbitrary length

 This new functional $\ell$ is constructed in explicit way from $\ell_1$ and $\ell_2$, with a so-called quasi-shuffle product.
 In the remainder of this section \ref{app:phi universal}, we prepare and give the proof of Theorem~\ref{prop:univ}: subsection~\ref{app:quasi} introduces the quasi-shuffle product, and subsection~\ref{app:quasi} uses this to prove Theorem~\ref{prop:univ}.

-By the assumption in Theorem \ref{prop:univ} we may assume without loss of generality that $ \varphi $ is of the form $ 1+\varphi_1 \in (V^{\otimes 0}, V, \ldots )$, and for the rest of this subsection we will assume for convenience that $ \varphi = \mathrm{id} $ since this does not change the algebraic structure in any way.
-That is, we consider the map
+We spell out the proof for the case $ \varphi=(1,\phi, 0,0,\dots) \in \T{V}$ since this is the form we use in the main text, Proposition~\ref{thm:univ}, and the other cases follow similarly.
+In fact, without loss of generality we can take $ \phi = \mathrm{id} $ since this does not change the algebraic structure in any way.
+That is, we take

-Since $ \Phi $ takes values in the linear space $ \T{V} $, we may pair it with linear functions $ \ell \in \T{V}' $.
-By expanding equation \ref{eq:phi} we see that